Easy Trinidad Sardine Choka

 • In a bowl, mash the sardines lightly with a fork.

-• Add lime juice, onion, garlic, pepper, and herbs.
+• Add lime juice, onion, garlic, tomatoes, pepper, and herbs.

 • Mix well.
 Add oil if needed for extra flavor.